benjann/moremata/README.md

   * `mm_callf()`: pass optional args to function
   * `mm_callf_setup()`: setup for `mm_callf()`

-To install the moremata in Stata, type
+To install moremata in Stata, type

     . ssc install moremata, replace

 or download `moremata.zip` from [RePEc](http://ideas.repec.org/c/boc/bocode/s455001.html)
-and follow the manual installation instructions in readme.txt.
+and follow the manual installation instructions in the readme therein.

 Stata version 9.2 or newer is required.